Kotlin/dokka/CONTRIBUTING.md

 * Search for existing issues to avoid reporting duplicates.
 * When submitting a bug report:
    * Test it against the most recently released version.
-It might have been already fixed.
+It might have been fixed already.
-   * Include the code that reproduces the problem.
-Provide the complete reproducer code, yet minimize it as much as possible.
+   * Include code that reproduces the problem.
+Provide a complete reproducer, yet minimize it as much as possible.
 A separate project that can be cloned is ideal.
-   * If the bug is in behavior, then explain what behavior you've expected and what you've got.
+   * If the bug is in behavior, explain what behavior you expected and what the actual result is.
 * When submitting a feature request:
    * Explain why you need the feature.
    * Explaining the problem you face is more important than suggesting a solution.
-     Report your problem even if you don't have any proposed solution.
+     Report your problem even if you have no proposed solution.

 ## Submitting PRs

-Dokka has extensive [Developer Guides](https://kotlin.github.io/dokka/1.7.20/developer_guide/introduction/) documentation which goes over development [Workflow](https://kotlin.github.io/dokka/1.7.20/developer_guide/workflow/) and [Dokka's architecture](https://kotlin.github.io/dokka/1.7.20/developer_guide/architecture/architecture_overview/), which can help you understand how to achieve what you want and where to look.
+Dokka has extensive [Developer Guides](https://kotlin.github.io/dokka/1.7.20/developer_guide/introduction/) documentation which goes over the development [Workflow](https://kotlin.github.io/dokka/1.7.20/developer_guide/workflow/) and [Dokka's architecture](https://kotlin.github.io/dokka/1.7.20/developer_guide/architecture/architecture_overview/), which can help you understand how to achieve what you want and where to look.